andrew-johnson-4/lambda-mountain/README.md

 ## preprocessing, policy definition

 The "string" syntax from the above program needs to be rewritten into a lambda-calculus expression.
-Grammar Rewriting is accomplished in the policy definition as follows.
+Grammatical Rewriting is accomplished in the policy definition as follows.

 ```λ☶
 TBD